Analytic extensions of constant mean curvature one geometric catenoids in de Sitter 3-space: Maximal catenoids in

-\begin{Definition} Let $f:X^2\to \R^3_1$ be a real analytic DC-immersion defined on a connected $2$-dimensional real analytic DC-manifold $X^2$.
-Then $f$ is called a {\it real analytic ZMC DC-immersion} if the restriction $f|_{X^2\setminus \Sigma}$ is a zero mean curvature immersion to $\R^3_1$, where $\Sigma$ is the set of DC-points in $X^2$. \end{Definition}

-Imitating the proof of Proposition \ref{prop:AB-1}, we can prove the following (although real analytic space-like CMC-1 immersions never change type from space-like to time-like, real analytic zero mean curvature immersions may change type):
+where $\tilde \nu:=f_u\times_L f_v$ and $\times_L$ is the canonical Lorentzian vector product of $\R^3_1$.
+In this situation, $f$ is called a zero mean curvature map if $ A_f:=\op{trace}(\tilde PQ) $ vanishes identically, where $\tilde P$ is the cofactor matrix of $P$.
+If $f$ is a {\it ZMC $\op{DC}$-immersion}, then it is a zero mean curvature map.
+So, imitating the proof of Proposition \ref{prop:AB-1}, we can prove the following (although real analytic space-like CMC-1 $\op{DC}$-immersions never change type from space-like to time-like, real analytic zero mean curvature immersions may change type):